 I tried to do something different than usual in this type of session to join even more the BizTalk community together, and I invited some people from the audience, on the same day, to join the panel Q&A.

-Therefore, Ricardo Torres (Premier Field Engineer at Microsoft Portugal) and Sam Vanhoutte (Microsoft Integration Architect at Codit) have joined the Saravana, Steef-Jan, and Akshat in the Q&A Panel and the result was proximally 30 minutes of good talk with several questions.
+Therefore, Ricardo Torres (Premier Field Engineer at Microsoft Portugal) and Sam Vanhoutte (Microsoft Integration Architect at Codit) have joined Saravana, Steef-Jan, and Akshat in the Q&A Panel, and the result was approximately 30 minutes of good talk with several questions.

 In addition to all technical sessions for us, it’s also important to provide a good opportunity for people to network and interact.
-Therefore and similarity of the past events we carefully planned short breaks, lunch, some drinks after the event and dinner that gave the opportunity to all attendees speak and interact to Microsoft product group, speakers, and fellow attendees.
+Therefore, based on the similarity of the past events, we carefully planned short breaks, lunch, some drinks after the event, and dinner, which gave the opportunity to all attendees to speak and interact with the Microsoft product group, speakers, and fellow attendees.

 The speakers